-Wash hands frequently -- always before and after playing sports, working out, or using
+Wash hands often—always before and after playing sports, working out, or using athletic

-Use liquid soap rather than bar soap when washing hands to avoid sharing soap and
+Use liquid soap rather than bar soap when washing hands so you don't share soap and

-Use an alcohol-based hand sanitizer when soap and water are not available.
+Use an alcohol-based hand sanitizer when soap and water are not on hand.

 Always shower after sports practice or training.